UK PM May's party slumps to fifth place as pressure mounts for her to go

 “That is why I believe that it would be inexcusable for the Government to not use the coming months to continue to prepare for the real risk we leave the EU without a deal.”

-He later wrote in Twitter that in a choice between a no deal exit or staying in the EU, he would vote to leave without agreement.
+He later wrote in Twitter that in a choice between a no-deal exit or staying in the EU, he would vote to leave without agreement.